 The Premier was in Albany with Fisheries Minister Peter Tinley and Recfishwest to announce the results of an economic study, also RFF funded, into the value of recreational salmon fishing to the WA economy.

 Recfishwest CEO Andrew Rowland said: “Fishing for one of the world’s best and most accessible sportfish – the mighty West Aussie salmon – off some of the world’s best beaches, is one of the truly iconic WA fishing experiences enjoyed by tens of thousands WA fishing families every year.

 “Having the State Premier recognise the economic value that the annual salmon migration up the south-west coast brings to regional WA every year is a great step forward in ensuring the abundance of these superb sportfish is protected.

 “It’s that abundance of these fish that means WA salmon on average are bigger than anywhere else in Australia and ensures such exciting fishing experience which keeps fishers coming back every autumn.
 The fact that the study also showed that salmon fishers release three out of four fish they catch further underpins that abundance.

 “We think being able to take part in this amazing fishing experience every year is something worth celebrating and that’s why we and the WA recfishing community are going to celebrate salmon this year like never before through the Awesome Autumn of Salmon.”

-When asked if he was surprised about the economic value of recreational salmon fishing to the state, Coghlan replied with, “Yes and no, as there was no way of knowing how much people spend on salmon. it is a bigger deal than most people think it is and for those who haven’t seen the impact of salmon, go down to any beach in the south coast or south west and you get an idea of what this amazing fish means to people”
+When asked if he was surprised about the economic value of recreational salmon fishing to the state, Coghlan replied: “Yes and no, as there was no way of knowing how much people spend on salmon. it is a bigger deal than most people think it is and for those who haven’t seen the impact of salmon, go down to any beach in the south coast or south west and you get an idea of what this amazing fish means to people.”

 The Salmon Slam 2020 app can be downloaded on Android Google Play store and on iOS devices from the App store.